SLOW SAFARI: BOTSWANA

 BABOON EATING WILD FIGS—IMAGE © JEREMY WOODHOUSE

 We recommend that if you arrive the day before the tour starts that you stay at the City Lodge, OR Tambo International Airport.
-The stylish, comfortable Southern Sun OR Tambo International Airport hotel is conveniently located directly adjacent to Johannesburg’s International Airport.
+This stylish, comfortable hotel is conveniently located directly adjacent to Johannesburg’s International Airport.
 A number of Johannesburg’s most important business facilities, commercial hubs, shopping centres and restaurants are found nearby.

-We meet at the terminal on 2 December for our flight to Maun (MUB) (details below).
-Upon arrival at Maun Airport and after clearing immigration, you will be met by a Pixelchrome representative for your light aircraft flight* to Splash Camp in a private reserve within the legendary Okavango Delta.
+We meet at the terminal on 5 January for our flight to Maun (MUB) (details below).
+Upon arrival at Maun Airport and after clearing immigration, you will be met by a Kwando representative for your light aircraft flight* to Splash Camp in a private reserve within the legendary Okavango Delta.

 On arrival in Maun, you will be met by your Moremi Air pilot for your 20-minute light aircraft flight to Splash Camp.